 - Earn 80,000 points when you spend $4,000 on your card within three months of account opening

 - Earn 3 points per dollar at gas stations, restaurants, supermarkets, hotels, and air travel and earn 1 point per dollar on other purchases

 - Qualify for an annual $100 hotel savings benefit when you book a single hotel stay of $500 or more (excluding taxes and fees)

 - $95 annual fee

 Why we like it: The Citi Premier® Card is a good option if you travel a lot.
 This card lets you earn rewards that can be redeemed directly for travel through Citi, but you can also transfer them to an array of airline partners.
 You’ll earn 3 points per dollar at gas stations, restaurants and hotels, which can add up fast during a long summer road trip.

-Before you pack up the car for a summer road trip you’ll never forget, don’t forget to make sure you sign up for a gas rewards program.
+Before you pack up the car for a road trip you’ll never forget, remember to make sure you sign up for a gas rewards program.
 Better yet, sign up for a few free programs that can reward you for stopping at various gas stations, and pair your efforts with a credit card for gas that will reward you for each dollar you spend.

 If you’re spending the money anyway, you might as well get something back.